Academic pricing is shown. For-profit institutions should contact TopoGEN directly for a quote.

 Customized: You Can Interrogate HR Process In A Cell Line Of Your Choosing

 DNA Repair pathways in animal cells can be divided into two main categories: HR and NHEJ.
 HR or homologous recombination is a minor pathway but very important in protecting cells from genotoxicity.
 The process has two key requirements as well: a homologous sequence, usually available after DNA replication when the genome is 4N, and S-phase.
-A specific reporter based assay for HR can be very beneficial for anti-cancer drug discovery projects, learning more about the process of DNA HR repair and establishing intersecting pathways and druggable pathway targets.
+A specific HR DNA Reporter system can be very beneficial for anti-cancer drug discovery projects, learning more about the process of DNA homologous recombination repair and establishing intersecting pathways and druggable pathway targets.
 A cellular context for HR improves the physiological relevance of the results.

-This kit contains reagents necessary to create a complete HR reporter system in any animal cell line.
+HR DNA Reporter Kit contains reagents necessary to measure homologous recombination repair (HR, also known as gene conversion) in a cell line.
 It includes an HR-GFP reporter with a selectable marker and a DS DNA cleavage nuclease to initiate HR.
 Because GFP is a neutral gene reporter and not subject to selection, the HR process can easily be examined and assayed by assessing the %GFP or GFP intensity in a population of cells.
-The system is mobile in that it can incorporated in any cell lineage or species to adapt to the investigators system of study.
+The system is mobile in that it can be incorporated in any cell lineage or species to adapt to the investigator’s system of study.

-This cell based/cell context system has been designed to allow researchers to interrogate the HR process in live cells in vivo.
-This Custom HR Kit is based on a twin GFP cassette that converts from GFP negative to GFP positive cells using homologous recombination (HR).
-DNA repair via HR (as gene conversion) will result, since a wild type (homologous) GFP segment is present in close proximity to the DNA break.
-To introduce a precise DNA cleavage, a mega-endonuclease (I-Sce1) introduces a DS break in the GFP locus of Cassette 1.
+This mobile transient assay DNA repair system has been designed to allow researchers to interrogate the HR process in live cells in vivo.
+The kit is based on a twin GFP cassette that converts from GFP negative to GFP positive cells using homologous recombination (HR).
+To start the HR process, we introduce a precise DNA cleavage using mega-endonuclease (I-Sce1) in the GFP locus of 5’ Cassette 1.
 The genome contains no I-Sce1 sites; therefore, an I-Sce1 site in Cassette 1 means that the DS break occurs only at this precise location and not elsewhere.
-The DS break initiates HR and using the WT sequence as a homology template (located in Cassette 2) the gene converts to WT and GFP positive cells appear.
-HR is triggered by a DS break which is achieved by activating an expression plasmid for I-Sce1 (Fig. 2).
+The DS break initiates HR and using the WT sequence as a homology template (located in the 3’ Cassette 2) the gene converts to WT and GFP positive cells appear.
+In summary, HR is triggered by a DS break which is achieved by activating an expression plasmid for I-Sce1 (Fig. 2).